-Something to keep in mind with these pads is that they don´t absorb temperature very well, especially if you have a metal pad.
-Their cold surface might be uncomfortable to your naked wrists and hands as you grasp the mouse and move it around.
+Something to keep in mind with these pads is that they don´t absorb temperature very well, especially if they are made of metal.
+Their cold surface might be uncomfortable to your wrists and hands as you grasp the mouse and move it around.

 Soft mouse pads, on the other hand, are usually made out of cloth and fabric.
 They don´t have the smoothness of their hard counterparts, so you will experience more friction when you move the mouse.

 Sweeping motions are harder to make, but as there is more resistance, the mouse is easier to stop on a dime.
-This means that is is easier to control, if harder to move.
+This means that it is easier to control, if harder to move.

 Unlike the solid surface that their hard counterparts offer, soft mousepads cushion the mouse as well as your hand.
 They don´t feel firm to the touch and tend to be warmer, therefore, they are the more comfortable option (most of the time).